 Changes are made to any existing policies or procedures prior to the change’s implementation if possible, and if not, concurrent with the change’s implementation.

-Ongoing training of Agency employees and other Agency contractors on the use of MMIS and Contractor-provided systems or applications, as necessary.
+Ongoing training of Agency employees and other Agency contractors on the use of MMIS, OnBase (until such time as the Agency has fully transitioned to a new workflow management system), and Contractor-provided systems or applications, as necessary.
 Such training shall be at no additional cost to the Agency.

 Each plan shall generally adhere to the approximate timing and requirements set forth in Sections 1.3.1.3 and 1.3.2, to include, at minimum: